 Fireworks are an American tradition.
 Safety and common sense are important as we celebrate the holidays with fireworks.
 Fireworks can provide hours of wholesome family entertainment, but must be used carefully and safely.

-If you have additional questions about fireworks use, please contact the St. George Fire Department at 435-627-4150.
+If you have additional questions about fireworks use or would like information on obtaining a pyrotechnics display permit, please contact the St. George Fire Department at 435-627-4150.